 In order to conserve bandwidth on the space link and in line with CCSDS practice for protocol management, certain parameters associated with the Security Protocol are handled by management rather than by inline communications protocol.
 The managed parameters are generally those which tend to be static for long periods of time, and whose change signifies a major reconfiguration of the service provider associated with a particular mission.

-Since the SDLS is an optional add-on to the Space Data Link protocols, all managed parameters of the corresponding Space Data Link protocol service provider which implements SDLS are applicable.
-Thus, for example…
+Since the SDLS is an optional add-on to the Space Data Link protocols, all managed parameters of the corresponding Space Data Link protocol service provider which implements SDLS are applicable (e.g. Spacecraft ID).

 Furthermore, SDLS has its unique managed parameters.
 These managed parameters are intended to be included in any service-provider system that manages Security Associations, but no specification for such a management system is provided or implied.